Searching the Graph

 Maximal Marginal Relevance Re-Ranking

-MMR balances relevance and diversity in search results.
-Standard similarity searches often return highly similar top results, potentially limiting the information added to a prompt.
-MMR addresses this by re-ranking results to promote diversity, downranking similar results in favor of relevant but distinct alternatives.
+Standard similarity searches often return highly similar top results, potentially limiting the information added to a prompt. mmr addresses this by re-ranking results to promote diversity, downranking similar results in favor of relevant but distinct alternatives.

 Example of MMR search: